 - Add remaining ingredients and gently fold ingredients together.

-- Spoon mixture into prepared muffin tin, mounding mixture if need be.
+- Spoon mixture into prepared muffin tin, mounding mixture if needed.

 - Place on center rack of oven and bake for 20-25 minutes or until golden brown and heated through.